Reyham/CloudComputingAssignment2/automation-script/README.md

 					1. Click “ESC” key on the keyboard.
 					2. Enter “:wq“ and press Enter.

-	3. If the git repository if public
+	3. If the git repository is public, you don't have to make any changes.

 3. Permissions for ssh key